-I am still holding hands-on sessions in Brooklyn and Manhattan.
+I am still holding in-person sessions in Brooklyn and Manhattan.

 "I have been to many Craniosacral practitioners and Isabel is a favorite.
 She brings her anatomical knowledge from the dancing world as well as a natural talent for deep listening.
 If you feel disconnected from your body, have been going through a stressful time or have experienced an injury, I would highly recommend going to Isabel.
 After a session with her, you will feel refreshed, reset, and like yourself again."

 When the body metabolizes trauma, all aspects of the Self have more room to flow.